pinobatch/pently/docs/bytecode.md

 Pently bytecode
 ===============
 This document describes the format of the music data that Pently reads.
-Before Pently 0.05, specifying bytecode was the only way to create music.
+Before Pently 0.05, specifying bytecode using the macros in `pentlyseq.inc` was the only way to create music.
 Since then, Pently's primary input format has changed to an MML-like language processed by a Python program called `pentlyas` (described in [pentlyas.md]), and NovaSquirrel has created an experimental tool called [ft2pently] to convert FamiTracker music.